TimCannady/FavoriteThings_v2/README.md

 Add a little more.
 Open the app store and see how they describes themselves.
 -->

-## Personal Goals
+## Personal & Technical Goals
 General:

+* build my first post-bootcamp app from home (eg: without the assistance of teachers, students etc)

 * port an app from Sinatra to Rails

 * use React in a solo project

-* learn front-end routing + SPA with proper URL history, use for the first time
+* learn then use front-end routing + SPA with proper URL history

 * use React for user auth